EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/telescope.sn.md

 ### telescope.sn.optimal_phot_aperture

 Optimal aperture radius for aperture photometry of a Gaussian PSF.
 Package: telescope.sn Description: Given a Gaussian symmetric PSF and image background and readout noise.
-Estimate the radius of the photometric
+Estimate the radius of the photometric aperture that maximize the S/N for an aperture photometry,